tedsteen/nes-bundler/README.md

 3. Paste the URL to your bundle configuration zip (don't worry it won't show up in the action log)
 4. Run it!

-If everything goes well you should be able to pick up the artifacts when the run is finished.
+If everything goes well you should receive emails with the bundles.

 ## Limitations